ductai07/ductai07/README.md

   </a>
 </p>

-- 🔭 I’m a AI Engineer intern  .
+- 🔭 I’m a AI Engineer.
-- 🌱 I aspire to become an AI Engineer specializing in Generative AI and large language models.
+- 🌱 I aspire to become an AI Engineer specializing in Generative AI , Large Language Models and AI Agent.
-- 💬 Ask me about NLP,LLMs,GEN AI.
+- 💬 Ask me about NLP,LLMs,GEN AI,RAG,AGENT.
 - 📫 How to reach me: contact Facebook or Linkedln.
 - 😄 Hobbies: Code,Football,History.